AttackPattern/CSharpAnalytics/README.md

 You must choose between the two classes:

+* AutoMeasurement - if you set-up your analytics property as an app (recommended)
 * AutoAnalytics - if you set-up your analytics property as a web site
-* AutoMeasurement - if you set-up your analytics property as an app (recommended)

-To use simply add two lines to your App.xaml.cs:

-**Start analytics** by putting either of these lines at the start of the App.OnLaunched method (replace the UA-319000-10 with your own Analytics property ID)
+Simply add two lines to your App.xaml.cs OnLaunched method.
+At the start of the method add:

 `AutoMeasurement.StartAsync(new MeasurementConfiguration("UA-319000-10"));`
-`AutoAnalytics.StartAsync(new UrchinConfiguration("UA-319000-10", "sample.csharpanalytics.com"));`

-Then add one of the following two lines at the end of App.OnLaunched:
+Replacing UA-319000-10 with your own Analytics property ID.
+At the end of the method add:

 `AutoMeasurement.Attach(rootFrame);`
-`AutoAnalytics.Attach(rootFrame);`

-Stopping analytics is now automatic.

-Check out the CSharpAnalytics.Sample.WindowsStore application if still unsure of usage.
+Check out the CSharpAnalytics.Sample.WindowsStore application if still unsure of usage or to see the equivalent AutoAnalytics methods for web site style tracking.

 Going further
 -------------